rlapine/detaillogger/README.md

 ## ⚙️ Features

 - ✅ Logs messages with caller context
-- ✅ Captures exceptions with full traceback
+- ✅ Captures exceptions with full traceback and information
 - ✅ Supports console and file-based logging
-- ✅ Uses wrapper functions for quick integration
 - ✅ Built entirely on standard libraries

 ---